 Date Particulars L.F.
 Debit Credit

+' '

-appropriation A/c D r. xxx
+Profit and loss appropriation A/c Dr. XXX

-To Partner's sa 5 1 XXX
+To Partner's sa alary A/c xxx

 To Partner's co ommission A/c XXX

 Tutorial note: Partners are entitled to remuneration only if there is a profit in the firm.
 Hence, Profit and loss appropriation account is debited.
 As the remuneration is due to the partners, capital/current account of partners is credited.